martijnbleyen/cant-touch-me/README.md

 # Can't touch me
-This class wil make (almost) any dom element untouchable.
+This class wil make (almost) any dom element untouchable with the mouse.

 ## Usage